StenlyTU/LFCS-official/stuff/StorageManagement.md

   * `swapoff /dev/sdb3` -> Disable the swap.
   * `swapon -p 10 /dev/sd3` -> Starts the swap and give it priority of 10.
 The higher priority is used first.
 Can be configured directly in */etc/fstab* replacing *defaults* with *sw,pri=10*

+- You can also use file as swap space.
+The commands are the same.

 ## Create and manage RAID devices